 Why Choose Advanced Orthopedic Specialists?

 Our ankle surgeons at Advanced Orthopedic Specialists have completed additional training specifically in the foot and ankle.
-With this advanced training, our foot and ankle surgeons, Dr. Rickey L. Lents and Dr. R. August Ritter, III, have the training, experience, and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.
+With this advanced training, our foot and ankle surgeons, Dr. Rickey L. Lents, Dr. R. August Ritter, III, and Dr. Khalid Waliullah (Saint Francis Medical Partners), have the training, experience, and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.

 To consult with an ankle surgeon at Advanced Orthopedic Specialists, please request an appointment online or call (573) 335-7040.